jameswilles/react-i-ii-review/props.md

 1. What are props?

+Props are how we pass data from a parent component to a child component

 2. How do you pass props from a parent to a child?

+Through where the child component is displayed in the parent, through similar syntax as HTML tag properties.

 3. How do you access props from a class based child component?

+this.props allows you access to the props object, and then you can access data from that object via dot notation.

 4. How do you access props from a functional component?

+you pass it in as a parameter into the function, and then access data directly from props (you don't need `this`, but still use dot notation to access individual values)

 5. How do you bind a function to a parent component so that it can be passed to a child?

+In the constructor, you bind it's context to be `this`, or the Component that is declaring the funciton.

 ### Understand